AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/premium.md

 5. On the server you want to enable Premium in, use the command `/premium redeem` and input the code you got.
 If it all works, the bot should tell you it was a success.
 Just note *you cannot undo this action, and will permanently use one of your two uses.*

 And you're done!
-Some Premium features may still need to be enabled afterwards - for example, the live playerlist needs to be enabled by `/premium toggle-live-playerlist` before it'll start working.
+Some Premium features may still need to be enabled afterwards - for example, the live playerlist needs to be enabled by `/premium live-playerlist` before it'll start working.
 You can check that you still have Premium by using `/config info`.

 Also, if you ever leave "Astrea's Galaxy", you'll lose Premium immediately.
 Sorry, just a limitation with how I verify you're still subscribed to the membership tier.

+[^1]: This requires bypassing certain parts of the bot (its cache) to get up-to-date information, hence the slowdown.
+[^2]: If users are offline on Xbox Live, their device won't appear.
+There may be settings that also make the user not share their current game details.
+[^3]: It must be accepted through PayPal or Stripe.